 Bluesmith Kanaha Shirt (2021) Hydrophobic treated shirt which protects from the sun and absorbs very little water.
 Very comfortable to wear and works well when swimming without being extremely tight.
 Replaced a misplaced “rashguard” shirt.
 I experimented with it as a general fitness shirt but I don’t think it’s hydrophobic approach to moisture is better for me that Polartec Delta in hot weather.
 Downside if not used for water sports is it quickly accumulated body odor, upside is that a quick rinse seems to wash the odor away.
 Its effective, but Jackie really hates it style so it’s being retired.

-Muji Sport Jacket (2013) A casual blazer which doesn’t wrinkle and has served me well.
+Muji Sport Jacket (2013) A casual blazer which resists wrinkles and has served me well.
 Retiring because it was never a great fit and there are some stains that aren’t coming out.

-Osprey Transporter 46L (2004) similar to the current Osprey Porter 46.
+Osprey Transporter 46L (2004) is nearly identical to the current Osprey Porter 46 with the exception that it doesn’t have a laptop compartment or a luggage pass thru slot.
 Used for 10 years as my primary travel bag until I downsized to a Tom Bihn bag in 2014.
-Very fond of it, but it’s no longer needed.
-Used to transport items to family and left with them.
+I can list features it’s missing, but I still loved it.
+Used to transport items to family and left with them to use.

 Patagonia Tres 25L Bag* (2016) 23andMe swag which I don’t need.